 Costs related to our ZGN-1061 program increased during the 2016 period as a result of our increased focus on ZGN-1061, including work in chemistry, toxicology, pharmacology and contract manufacturing costs.
-During the 2015 period, we were working with a number of second-generation MetAP2 inhibitors and had not yet identified ZGN-1061 as our lead second-generation molecule.
+Additionally, in the third quarter of 2016 we initiated the Phase I clinical trial for ZGN-1061.
+During the 2015 period, we were working with a number of second-generation MetAP2 inhibitors.